 THE MERMAID BAR at Florida House Inn — located downtown at 22 S. 3rd Street, 904-491-3322.
 The Florida House Inn circa 1857 is said to be the oldest continually-operated hotel in the state of Florida.
 Stop by the Inn’s pub Monday through Saturday from 5-10 pm for a beverage at The Mermaid Bar.
 Serving “classic prohibition cocktails” and their signature rum drink dubbed the “Mermaid Slap,” plus crafts beers, house sangria and a variety of bourbons.

-PJD’s BEER & WINE GARDEN — (12 S. 2nd Street), 904-310-9314, is a newer place (opened downtown in time for the summer season 2017).
-Tucked into a cozy spot, this snug outdoor courtyard setting features a variety of craft — over a hundred beer brands — plus selection of wine.
+PJD’s BEER & WINE GARDEN — (12 S. 2nd Street), 904-310-9314.
+Tucked into a cozy spot, this snug outdoor courtyard setting features a big variety of craft — over a hundred beer brands — plus selection of wine.
 (Note: This outside venue closes during stormy weather.)

 KARIBREW — A brewpub located at 27 North 3rd Street adjacent to restaurant, Cafe Karibo, 904-277-5269.
 KARIBREW offers some in-house brews plus nice bar menu (Cafe Karibo itself is a favorite downtown restaurant of locals and visitors alike).
-Featuring “Happy Hour” half-priced drinks during weekdays, Mon. to Fri, from 3 to 6 pm.
+Featuring “Happy Hour” half-priced drinks weekdays, Mon. to Fri, from 3 to 6 pm.

 DAVID’S — 802 Ash Street at corner of 8th Street.
 David’s offers a beautiful cocktail lounge with live entertainment some evenings and bar menu appetizers.
 For a fine dining experience in downtown Fernandina, call David’s at 904-310-6049 for dinner reservations.

 THE DOWN UNDER — 96106 Wade Place.
 904-310-6211.
 Located under Amelia Island’s Shave Bridge on the river/intracoastal, this “blast from the past” has been revived by new owners/management.
 This popular Fernandina seafood restaurant/bar with floating docks for mariners reopened in October 2017 after major renovations.

 Casual Beach Bars

 THE SANDBAR & KITCHEN

 Located at Fernandina’s Main Beach Park, 2910 Atlantic Avenue, (904)310-3648.
 Enjoy coastal cocktails at seaside setting right on the beach.
 Located in the building that formerly housed “Sandy Bottoms,” the space has been transformed with major renovations and a new interior design dubbed “the Main Beach pier.”
 Outside bar on oceanfront patio, plus two bars inside (also serving lunch and dinner).

 SLIDERS SEASIDE GRILL